Jamtown40/4/README.md

 # Welcome to repository 4!

-The following contains STCC code samples sorted by chapter.
+The following contains STCC code samples categorized by chapter.

+Happy exploring!